BKCharukeerthiReddy/Sentiment_Analysis_And_Approving_Loans_Based_On_Credit_Score_Using_Machine_Learning/README.md

 ***

 ### How to Run
--Open cmd
+ Open cmd
--change directory to your project location(cd 'path') -type streamlit run senti_app.py
+-> change directory to your project location(cd 'path') -> type streamlit run senti_app.py
--feed the data set in the dashboard
+-> feed the data set in the dashboard

 ***